Sorry I couldn't be there, I was tied to a rocking chair

 When your past lingers like rain clouds, casting shadows below

-I could live with so many burdens, I'd take all your hope and yearning
+I could live with so many burns, I take all your hope and yearning

-But there’s no one I'd let take me for their petty little woes
+But there's no one I want to take me for that petty little rose

 It's not right, it's not right